 - High-end | H&H seaview |

 The last two days of the Fishermen’s Trail are short you can walk them in one day as well.
-The total distance will be 22,5 km/14 mi.
+The total distance is 22,5 km/14 mi.
 It’ll take 5-6 hours to complete the route.

 - Distance – 10,5 km/6,4 mi